 Place your plant-filled Wardian near a window.
 Most tropical plants thrive with bright, indirect sunlight.

-The Freestanding Wardian Case Terrarium (shown at left) makes a stunning addition to any room.
+The Freestanding Metal and Glass Wardian Case (shown at left) makes a stunning addition to any room.

 Showcase your favorite tropical plants by arranging them in this traditional-style case.
 If you don't want to plant directly in the case, set your pots inside and give your plants the same benefits of added humidity and protection from drafts.